nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 <h1 id="n1">Contents</h1>
 ```

 The general rule is that all headings in the main body of text must be included in the `<nav role="doc-toc" …>` element and the heading levels must be implied through nesting.
-However, there may be some headings, like headings of sidebars, text boxes or other secondary content, that are marked up with the attribute `class="no-toc"` (see section [Sidebars and Text Boxes](#sidebars-and-text-boxes)).
+However, there may be some headings, like headings of sidebars, text boxes or other secondary content, that are marked up with the attribute `class="no-toc"` (see section [3.4.7 Sidebars and Text Boxes](#sidebars-and-text-boxes)).
 These must be excluded from the navigation document.

-The title page is referenced using the label "Title page" in the language of the publication (see section [aria-label and TOC Values](#aria-label-and-toc-values)).
+The title page is referenced using the label "Title page" in the language of the publication (see section [5.1.2 `aria-label` and TOC Values](#aria-label-and-toc-values)).
 The book title is not included in the TOC.

-Some headings consist of a main heading and a subtitle grouped in an [^hgroup^] element (see section [Headings](#headings) for details on the markup).
+Some headings consist of a main heading and a subtitle grouped in an [^hgroup^] element (see section [3.4.2 Headings](#headings) for details on the markup).
 The subtitle should be included in the same TOC entry as the main heading.
 The text of both heading elements is concatenated into one string with a word space separating them.
 If the main heading does not end in a suitable punctuation mark, a period is also added:

 ```html
 <li><a href="…">Main heading.
 Subtitle</a></li>